defold/doc/docs/en/tutorials/snake.md

 ## Adding graphics to the game

 Very little is needed in terms of graphics.
 One 16x16 segment for the snake, one for obstacles and one for the food.
-Here is an image containing the graphics.
-Download it and drag it to a location in the project folder.
+This image is the only asset you need. <kbd>Right click</kbd> the image, save it to your local disk and drag it to a location in the project folder.

 ![snake sprites](images/snake/snake.png)